bbglab/oncodrive3d/tools/preprocessing/README.md

 1. **Sync nf-core predictions (optional)** – copy the raw nf-core/proteinfold PDBs into `predicted/` and emit an accompanying `samplesheet.csv`.
 2. **Refresh the missing set** – copy FASTAs for still-missing ENSPs into `missing/fasta/`, rebuild `missing/samplesheet.csv`, and annotate with CGC metadata plus sequence lengths.
-3. **Reuse canonical structures (optional)** – if `--canonical-dir` is supplied, index the AlphaFold canonical bundle, map ENSPs via RefSeq IDs, and copy matching PDBs into `retrieved/`, pruning them from the `missing/` tree.
+3. **Reuse canonical structures (optional)** – if `--canonical-dir` is supplied, index the AlphaFold canonical bundle, match each missing ENSP against `seq_for_mut_prob.tsv` by exact amino-acid sequence, and copy the corresponding PDBs into `retrieved/`, pruning them from the `missing/` tree.
 4. **Filter long sequences** – optionally drop proteins exceeding `--max-sequence-length`, logging them in `missing/samplesheet_removed_long.csv`.
 5. **Merge bundles** – combine `predicted/` and `retrieved/` into `final_bundle/`, the directory you will pass to `oncodrive3d build-datasets --custom_mane_*`.